pistachxo/pistachxo/README.md

  ༼ຈ 3 ຈ༽ call me Cass or Ren, more Cass :> I AM OBSESSED WITH RERIR AND THOLINDIS AAAAAAAAA (✿◕‿◕✿)

+ 🌸⋆｡˚ ☁︎｡⋆｡ 𖦹 ( ｡⁠•́︿•̀｡⁠) ♡. **I'm 17** , I'm type of person who say a lot of nasty shit but im a sweet person at heart if you know me better, i have broken humour, and if you dont like it then just block or smh idk bro. might be a hypocrist or have a big ego but thats how just i am ?? .

 🪽(՞ ܸ. .ܸ՞ . im a hypersharing yume or oc x canon lol (ˆ⩊ˆԅ) ♬♪♫ ♥ basic DNI criteria :3333

 <img src="https://media.discordapp.net/attachments/1200092706207178803/1430651657196142632/Zrzut_ekranu_2025-10-22_221801.png?ex=68fa8daf&is=68f93c2f&hm=b1b6536821e07bb9a2510633c156bef4178ee150b358593ca8b64b36a5a081b3&=&format=webp&quality=lossless" width="300"> <img src="https://media.discordapp.net/attachments/1200092706207178803/1430651907499757619/image.png?ex=68fa8dea&is=68f93c6a&hm=0e9adce635993607bf108d2b8012b54a6d48b433f3c69358f9f65676c9987346&=&format=webp&quality=lossless" width="280">